 We have been a provider of MCU solutions for more than 40 years.
 MCUs integrate all of the major components of a computing system onto a single semiconductor device.
 Typically, this includes a programmable processor core, memory, interface circuitry and other components.
 MCUs provide the digital logic, or intelligence, for electronic applications, controlling electronic equipment or analyzing sensor inputs.
 We are a trusted, long-term supplier of MCUs to many of our customers, especially in the automotive, smartcards, industrial and consumer markets.
 Our MCU product portfolio ranges from 8-bit products to higher performance 16-bit and 32-bit products with on-board flash memory.
 Our portfolio is highly scalable, and is coupled with our extensive software and design tools.
 This enables our customers to design-in and deploy our MCU families, leveraging a consistent software development environment.
 Due to the scalability of our portfolio we are able to help future-proof our customer's products as their systems evolve, becoming more complex or requiring greater processing capabilities over time.
 For automotive applications, our microcontrollers deliver the required reliability, security and functional safety to address current and future automotive challenges.
 In an increasingly connected and networked society, where security is playing a more important role, our MCU families are equipped with varying security features (such as remote authentication, system/data integrity, secure communication and anomaly detection) to address different type of security risks.
-Our new i.MX RT crossover processors are built using applications processors chassis, delivering a high level of integration, high speed peripherals, enhanced security, and engines for enhanced user experience (for example, 2D/3D graphics), but powered by a low-power MCU core running a real-time operating system like Amazon Free RTOS or Zephyr RTOS.
-The i.MX RT series offers the high performing Arm Cortex-M core, real-time functionality, and MCU usability at an affordable price.
-Our S32x Automotive Processing Platform offers scalability across products and multiple application domains with S32K MCU's based on Arm Cortex-M cores with Automotive Safety Integrity Level (ASIL-D) capabilities.
+Our i.MX RT crossover processors are built using applications processors chassis, delivering a high level of integration, high speed peripherals, enhanced security, and engines for enhanced user experience (for example, 2D/3D graphics), but powered by a low-power MCU core running a real-time operating system like Amazon Free RTOS or Zephyr RTOS.
+The i.MX RT series offers the high performing Arm Cortex-M core, real-time functionality, and MCU usability at an a ii.
+Application Processors